Outgoing Capitol Police chief: House, Senate security officials hamstrung efforts to call in National Guard

 Still, he decided to call Irving and Stenger to ask for permission to request that the National Guard be put on emergency standby.
 Irving didn’t like the idea, Sund said; he said it would look bad because it would communicate that they presumed an emergency.
 He said he’d have to ask House leaders.

 On the way home that evening, Sund did as Stenger suggested, calling Maj.
 Gen. William J. Walker, the head of the 1,000-member D.C.
 National Guard, to tell him that he might call on him for help.
-“If we can we get you leaning forward,” Sund said, “how long do you think it would take to get us assistance?”
+“If we can get you leaning forward,” Sund said, “how long do you think it would take to get us assistance?”

 Walker said he thought he could send 125 personnel fairly quickly.
 Over the weekend, Sund had also conferred with D.C.
 Police Chief Robert J. Contee III, who also had offered to lend a hand if trouble arose.